 "What they did was against the law," Rodriguez said.
 "They made a bad man out of a good man."

 Hicks, who lives in Citrus Park, contends there was a mixup in communication and the hearing was to have been rescheduled.

 Hicks fears time may be running out.
 She believes if she does not find Jeanice, or at least get a solid lead, while her daughter is still in school, her chances of succeeding will be greatly diminished.
-She said she wants to find her daughter so they can at least know one another.
+She wants to find her daughter so they can at least know one another.